-- 8.1 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable children to: - Understand the relevance and purpose of learning activities - Experience levels of understanding and rates of progress that bring feelings of success and achievement - 8.2 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives, work is differentiated appropriately and assessments are used to inform the next stage of learning. - 8.3 Pupil Profiles including Steps to Success feature in the provision made for SEND in the schools.
+- 8.1 All children have an entitlement to a broad and balanced curriculum delivered by the teacher known as Quality First Teaching.
+Both schools use the 'Lesson Study' model to embed the principles of the EEF '5-a-day' approach of explicit teaching, cognitive and metacognitive strategies, scaffolding, flexible grouping and using technology. - 8.2 Teachers use a range of strategies to meet children's special educational needs.
+Lessons have clear learning objectives, work is planned appropriately and assessments are used to inform the next stage of learning. - 8.3 Pupil Profiles including Steps to Success feature in the provision made for SEND in the schools.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success. - 8.4 We support children in a manner that acknowledges their entitlement to share the same learning experiences as their peers.
 Wherever possible, we do not withdraw children from the classroom situation.
 At times, to maximise learning, children will work in small groups, or in a one-to-one situation outside the classroom.